Fast and Adaptive Multi-agent Planning under Collaborative Temporal Logic Tasks via Poset Products: Introduction

-To overcome this curse of dimensionality, we propose a new paradigm that is fundamentally different from the model-checking-based method.
-First, for an LTL formula that consists of numerous sub-formulas of smaller size, we calculate the R-posets of each sub-formula as a set of subtasks and their partial temporal constraints.
-Then, an efficient algorithm is proposed to compute the product of R-posets associated with each sub-formula.
-The resulting product of R-posets is demonstrated to be complete in the sense that it retains all subtasks from each R-poset along with their partial orderings and resolves potential conflicts.
+To overcome this curse of dimensionality in the size of tasks and agents, we propose a new paradigm that is \emph{fundamentally} different from the model-checking-based methods.
+First, for a syntactically co-safe LTL (sc-LTL) formula that is a conjunction of numerous sub-formulas, we calculate the R-posets of each sub-formula as a set of subtasks and their partial temporal constraints.
+Then, an efficient algorithm is proposed to compute the product of R-posets associated with each sub-formula. {The resulting product of R-posets is complete in the sense} that it retains all subtasks from each R-poset along with their partial orderings and resolves potential conflicts.
 Given this product, a task assignment algorithm called the time-bound contract net (TBCN) is proposed to assign collaborative subtasks to the agents, subject to the partial ordering constraints.
 Last but not least, the same algorithm is applied online to dynamic scenes where contingent tasks are triggered and released by online observations.
 It is shown formally that the proposed method has a polynomial time and memory complexity to derive the first valid plan w.r.t. the system size and formula length.
 Extensive large-scale simulations and experiments are conducted for a hospital environment where service robots react to online requests such as collaborative transportation, cleaning and monitoring.

-Main contribution of this work is three-fold: (i) a systematic method is proposed to tackle task formulas with length more than~$30$, which overcomes the limitation of existing translation tools that can only process formulas of length less than~$20$ in reasonable time; (ii) an efficient algorithm is proposed to decompose and integrate contingent tasks that are released online, which not only avoids a complete re-computation of the task automaton but also ensures a polynomial complexity to derive the first valid plan; (iii) the proposed task assignment algorithm, TBCN, is fully compatible with both static and dynamic scenarios with interactive objects.
+Main contribution of this work is three-fold: (i) a systematic method is proposed to tackle task formulas with length more than~$400$, which overcomes the limitation of existing translation tools that can only process formulas of length less than~$25$ in reasonable time; (ii) an efficient algorithm is proposed to decompose and integrate contingent tasks that are released online, which not only avoids a complete re-computation of the task automaton but also ensures a polynomial complexity to derive the first valid plan; (iii) the proposed task assignment algorithm is fully compatible with both static and dynamic scenarios with interactive objects.